ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

   1. In `MealTableViewController.swift`, in the section `MARK: Datastore`, append a new method:

-     ``` swift
+     ```
+    // Create a meal.
+Return true if the meal was created, or false if
+    // creation was unnecessary.
-    func createMeal(meal: Meal) {
+    func createMeal(meal: Meal) -> Bool {
         // User-created meals will have docId == nil.
-Sample meals have a string docId.
+Sample meals have a
-        // For sample meals, look up the existing doc, with three possible outcomes:
+        // string docId.
+For sample meals, look up the existing doc, with
+        // three possible outcomes:
         //   1.
 No exception; the doc is already present.
 Do nothing.
         //   2.
-The doc has already been created, then deleted.
+The doc was created, then deleted.
 Do nothing.
         //   3.
 The doc has never been created.
 Create it.
         if let docId = meal.docId {
             do {
                 try datastore!.getDocumentWithId(docId)
                 print("Skip \(docId) creation: already exists")
-                return
+                return false
             } catch let error as NSError {
                 if (error.userInfo["NSLocalizedFailureReason"] as?
+String
-String != "not_found") {
+                        != "not_found") {
                     print("Skip \(docId) creation: already deleted by user")
-                    return
+                    return false
                 }

                 print("Create sample meal: \(docId)")
             }
         }

         let rev = CDTDocumentRevision(docId: meal.docId)
         populateRevision(meal, revision: rev)

         do {
             let result = try datastore!.createDocumentFromRevision(rev)
             print("Created \(result.docId) \(result.revId)")

-            // Remember the new ID assigned by the datastore.
-            meal.docId = result.docId
         } catch {
             print("Error creating meal: \(error)")
         }

+        return true
     }
     ```

 Now you are ready to write the update method.
-Note that "deleting" a Cloudant document is in fact a type of *update*, the update method will accept a Bool parameter indicating whether to delete the document or not.
-However, to keep the rest of the code simple, you will write one-line convenience methods `deleteMeal(_)` and `updateMeal(_)` to set the deletion flag automatically.
+Note that "deleting" a Cloudant document is in fact a type of *update*.
+The update method will accept a Bool parameter indicating whether to delete the document or not.
+However, to keep the rest of the code simple, you will write one-line convenience methods `deleteMeal(_:)` and `updateMeal(_:)` to set the deletion flag automatically.

 **To implement deleting and updating meal documents**

   1. In `MealTableViewController.swift`, in the section `MARK: Datastore`, append the two convenience methods and then the full implementation.

      ``` swift